How to Subdivide Property: The Major Subdivision Process

 Second Step: Pre-Subdivision Review

 You must submit a Plan showing conceptually how you want to subdivide your property.
-You should bring seven copies of your Plan and the completed Pre-Subdivision Review Application form to Zoning and Subdivision Services for review by City staff.
+You should bring seven copies of your Plan and the completed Pre-Subdivision Review Application form to Zoning and Subdivision Services for review by City staff (only one copy if submitted electronically through e-plans).
 The Pre-Subdivision Review meeting is open to the public.
 The Zoning and Subdivision Services staff will notify you the time and date of your meeting with staff.
 After the meeting, staff will send you a letter containing all of staff's comments, suggestions, requirements, or corrections that must be made to your plat.

 Third Step: Preliminary Plat